 In this Topic, we are going to learn about Adobe Photoshop software.
 Back in the days of the darkroom, you would have to wait for days before you could see the results of your work.
 Graphic design was a beast that ate and ate resources, time, and manual effort, even for the simplest of works.

 Today, like most other things, the multimedia industries are completely digitized.
-Taking pictures is no special thing; you can do it whenever you want, with a camera attached to every smartphone, rivaling the capabilities of professional equipment.
+So taking pictures is no special thing; you can do it whenever you want, with a camera attached to every smartphone, rivaling the capabilities of professional equipment.

-What sets the professionals apart from everybody else today, is the way they take the pictures, as well as the processing they put them through afterward.
+What sets the professionals apart from everybody else today is the way they take the pictures and the processing they put them through afterwards.
 As far as graphic designers are concerned, the profession has changed by leaps and bounds.

 What is Adobe Photoshop?

 If you are either a budding photographer or a graphic designer today, an introduction to Adobe Photoshop software is inevitable.
 In its 20-odd years of development, this software has evolved to incorporate every tool a photographer or graphic designer really needs, and then some.

 As a photographer, it is your platform to change every mundane image you capture on your camera into a real work of art.
-As a graphic designer, this is practically the only platform you need to do anything with pixel-based graphics.
+This is practically the only platform you need to do anything with pixel-based graphics as a graphic designer.

 Adobe Photoshop Software – Pricing

-Adobe Photoshop software offers a Creative Cloud-based subscription, for $9.99 per month as part of the photography subscription, $20.99 per month as a single app subscription, or $52.99 per month as part of a full subscription for all creative cloud software, for individual use.
-For businesses, the plans are $79.99 per seat for all apps or $33.99 per seat for a single app.
+Adobe Photoshop software offers a Creative Cloud-based subscription for $9.99 per month as part of the photography subscription, $20.99 per month as a single app subscription, or $52.99 per month as part of a full subscription for all creative cloud software, for individual use.
+In addition, the plans are $79.99 per seat for all apps or $33.99 per seat for a single app for businesses.